The best snorkeling in Aruba

 The capital city of Oranjestad is a great spot to visit cultural and historical sites, view Dutch colonial architecture, experience Aruba’s cuisine, and go shopping.
 However, it requires a short drive to reach many of the island’s best snorkeling spots.

 Those seeking a more relaxed, off-the-beaten-path getaway should look for a place to stay on the southern end of the island.
 Savaneta and San Nicolas have a more laid-back vibe than the northwestern beaches and generally see fewer tourists.
 These areas offer quiet, remote beaches, quirky charm, and local flavor.
+Many travelers who choose to stay in Savaneta and San Nicolas opt for vacation rentals, but there are also a variety of small hotels, B&Bs, and boutique resorts like Serene by the Sea and Aruba Ocean Villas.

 What to bring